pelithne/client-credentials-flow-with-APIM/README.md

   <img width="100%"  src="./media/apis.png">
 </p>

-For simplicity, go into the settings of the API and uncheck the box named "Subscription needed".
+For simplicity, go into the settings of the API and uncheck the box named "Subscription required".
 This is to remove the need to send in a subscription key with every request (we will implement authentication/authorization in a different way).

 <p align="left">
   <img width="40%"  src="./media/sub.png">